 Funded by: University of Toronto, Vice-President Research and Innovation

-The University of Toronto Excellence Award (UTEA) program provides undergraduate students from both the Natural Sciences & Engineering (NSE) and the Social Sciences & Humanities (SSH) with funding to conduct summer research projects under the supervision of eligible U of T faculty members.
+The University of Toronto Excellence Award (UTEA) program provides undergraduate students from both the Natural Sciences & Engineering (NSE) and the Social Sciences & Humanities (SSH) with funding to conduct summer research projects under the supervision of U of T faculty members.
 Research project is 14 full weeks in the summer term, between May 1 and September 30, 2023

 If you would like to gain research experience while working one-on-one with our faculty, consider enrolling in one of our independent reading courses.
 It's a great opportunity to work independently, hone your research skills and benefit from mentorship.